KimDebroye/Wiezen-Score/README.md

 # Wiezen Score

-A high-performance, polished, and fully offline-first companion application designed to track and calculate scores for the traditional Belgian card game **Whist (Wiezen)**.
+A high-performance, polished, and fully offline-first companion application designed to track and calculate scores for the traditional card game **Whist (Wiezen)**.

 ---